Professor Lyons: He would just laugh at us

 NY Times: New York Times Journalists detained, beaten and threatened By Ethiopian Military Personnel

-A NEW YORK TIMES report says Ms. Vick (journalist) was kicked in the back, and all three reporters were repeatedly threatened!
+_____________________A NEW YORK TIMES report says Ms. Vick (journalist) was kicked in the back, and all three reporters were repeatedly threatened!

 _____________________